bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/02-excercise-file-loader.md

 ---

-# Recap file-loader

-???

-TK Recap file-loader and module.loaders config

----

 # Exercise 03 - Require Files!

+### Recap

+- Loaders should do one thing
+- file-loader outputs the file to the output directory and returns a url

+### Goals

 - Install **`file-loader`**
 - Configure loaders in webpack.config for `file-loader`